Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • tissue particles taken for analysis by biopsy;

-• purulent discharge from the fistulous passages;
+• purulent discharge from fistulous tracts;

-• sputum (bronchial secretion);
+• sputum (bronchial secretions);

 • (in particular, from infiltrates).